-- A variety of house sizes and the ability of houses to adapt to the changing needs of inhabitants over time can provide longterm housing solutions, contributing to stable communities: - A number of different types of buildings should be present, with a mixture of scales of housing including detached, semi-detached and terraced units, of various densities and unit sizes;
+A variety of house sizes and the ability of houses to adapt to the changing needs of inhabitants over time can provide longterm housing solutions, contributing to stable communities;

-• Due to the topography, ground conditions and varying housing typologies, density will vary over the site with high density development in the western corner, adjacent to the new housing development.
-Medium density development is to be located along the northern boundary and low density to the south.
-Housing density and location is illustrated in the Requirements plan (Figure 3, p14).
+- A number of different types of buildings should be present, with a mixture of scales of housing including detached, semi-detached and terraced units, of various densities and unit sizes; - Due to the topography, ground conditions and varying housing typologies, density will vary over the site with medium density development in the north, forming a new streetscape to the A86 and adjacent to the trees along Station Road; - Lower density development will be located on the rest of the site.
+A new streetscape will also be formed along the link road to be constructed on the south-western site boundary.
+Housing density and location is illustrated in the Requirements plan (see Figure 2, p13).